-Perhaps too obvious to even mention, save money by chopping up the tree's stump to use as firewood!
-If you have storage space, you could place cut up wood in a dry place for next summer's bonfires.
-Be sure to use common sense and safety measures, though, and burn small pieces at a time outside.
-Some trees emit dangerous amounts of chemicals, and sap may cause unpredictable explosions.
+Perhaps too obvious to even mention, save money by chopping up the tree to use as firewood!
+If you have storage space, you could place cut-up wood in a dry place for next summer's bonfires.
+Be sure to use common sense and safety measures and burn outside, using small pieces at a time.
+Some trees emit dangerous amounts of chemicals, and sap may cause unpredictable combustion.

 If you tend to enjoy crafting, cut up several wood slices to use for all sorts of homemade winter décor!
-Scour Pinterest for ideas like twig gnomes, wood slice snowmen, and DIY coasters.
+Scour Pinterest for ideas like twig gnomes, wood-slice snowmen, and DIY coasters.
 Outside, painted wood slices can create unique garden or pathway borders.
 With a few household tools, you could craft a homemade bird feeder out of branches and birdseed.
-Also, pine needles help make a lovely smelling homemade potpourri, and small twigs and boughs make an excellent garland (check out this blog post for ideas)!
+Also, pine needles help make a lovely stovetop potpourri, and small twigs and boughs make an excellent garland (check out this blog post for ideas)!

 With so many uses for these evergreen boughs, we might almost look forward to the end of the holiday season!

 How have you put your Christmas tree to use post-holidays?
-Share your other creative ideas down below!
+Share your other creative ideas with us on our social media!